Judicial selection committee will not elect chief justice this week, Levin says

 (photo credit: OREN BEN HAKOON/POOL)

-Justice Minister Yariv Levin (Likud) will not hold a vote to appoint a permanent chief justice at a meeting of the Judicial Selection Committee on Thursday, a spokesperson for Levin confirmed on Monday.
+Justice Minister Yariv Levin will not hold a vote to appoint a permanent chief justice at a meeting of the Judicial Selection Committee on Thursday, a spokesperson for Levin confirmed on Monday.

 The mechanism to appoint the chief justice has been a bone of contention between Levin and the judicial system.
+Former chief justice Esther Hayut retired in October 2023, and former justice Uzi Vogelman and Justice Isaac Amit served as interim chief justices since then.

-Levin viewed the ruling as an encroachment on his authority.
-He encouraged citizens to file reservations against Amit, and therefore intends to debate these reservations on Thursday, without holding a vote.
+Levin saw the ruling as encroaching on his authority and encouraged citizens to file reservations against Amit.
+He intends to debate these reservations on Thursday without holding a vote.
+No other meeting is currently scheduled after Thursday, so it is unclear when the vote will be held.